Caribbean Citizenship by Investment Lawyer: An Investor’s Guide

 1. Citizenship goals: Foreign investors seeking a second citizenship in the Caribbean have varying motives.
 Some want a powerful second passport to gain access to the European Union.
 Others buy property in the Caribbean for capital appreciation and a more secure future with a Caribbean passport.

 2. Expertise: Assess their understanding of Caribbean citizenship law and the Memorandum of Understanding between Eastern Caribbean states.
-A lawyer specializing in Caribbean citizenship by investment initiatives should be more than familiar with each program’s criteria, investment amounts, and eligible industries to provide tailored solutions.
+A lawyer specializing in Caribbean immigration services should be more than familiar with each program’s criteria, investment amounts, and eligible industries to provide tailored solutions.

 3. Licenses: Caribbean nations with dual citizenship programs require law firms to be approved to handle citizenship by investment applications.
 Investment Migration Agency Grenada (IMA) must approve a Grenada citizenship by investment lawyer.
 The Dominica Citizenship Unit is the authority that approves lawyers to submit Dominica citizenship applications.

-4. Knowledge of the Caribbean: An experienced Caribbean citizenship by investment lawyer should have knowledge of all Caribbean nations that offer economic citizenship, evaluating their pros and cons to help you identify which is most suitable.
+4. Knowledge of the Caribbean: A top-rated Caribbean citizenship by investment lawyer should have knowledge of all Caribbean nations that offer economic citizenship, evaluating their pros and cons to help you identify which is most suitable.

-5. Initial consultation: Ask the lawyer for details about the minimum investment amount, legal fees, and government fees to complete the citizenship process.
+5. Initial consultation: Ask the Dominica citizenship by investment lawyer for details about the minimum investment amount, legal fees, and government fees to complete the citizenship process.

 6. Communication: Before starting the citizenship by investment process, pay attention to the lawyer’s communication and the timeliness of their replies to queries.